-Welcome to our iPad Air 3 rumours article, discussing the latest hints on the iPad Air 3's release date, specs and UK price.
-In this article we will present all the available information, rumours and clues about the new iPad Air 2014, including the iPad Air 3 release date, new features in the iPad Air 3, and images of the iPad Air 3 - both concept illustrations and leaked photos as they emerge.
-(None have emerged yet, unfortunately, so for the time being we will illustrate this article with images of the iPad Air 2.)
+Welcome to our iPad Air 3 rumours article, discussing the latest hints about the iPad Air 3's release date, specs and UK price.
+In this article we will present all the available information, rumours and clues about the new iPad Air for 2015, including the probable iPad Air 3 release date, new features in the iPad Air 3, and images of the iPad Air 3 - both concept illustrations and leaked photos as they emerge.
 We will also analyse the iPad Air 3 rumours for their credibility based on our long experience of Apple launches.

-(If you're looking for information on Apple's rumoured big-screen iPad Pro, however - and the iPad Pro could be the next iPad to launch - we've gathered the rumours about that device in a separate article: iPad Pro release date.)
+If you're more interested in the current crop of iPads, read our iPad Air 2 review and our iPad mini 3 review.
+And if you're looking for information on Apple's rumoured big-screen iPad Pro - and the iPad Pro could be the next iPad to launch - we've gathered the rumours about that device in a separate article: iPad Pro release date rumours.

 iPad Air 3 release date rumours: When will the new iPad Air 3 come out?